vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 - **Search Parameters**: Filter data by metadata, apply lexical weighting, add additional context about the data, and rerank the results
-- **Summarization Parameters**: Choose model and prompt (Scale only), and response settings like length and factual scoring, and even more nuanced model parameters (Scale only)
+- **Summarization Parameters**: Choose model and prompt, and response settings like length and factual scoring, and even more nuanced model parameters
 - **Stream Response**: Optionally have the summarized response stream in real time.

 The exact request format depends on the specific query type that you want to